 - We participate fully in the nationally acclaimed Accelerated Reader program.

 - Students perform very well upon leaving GLS.
-They acclimate well and often times our students are several months to a year ahead of other students with 85% placing into honors level programs upon leaving Grace.
+They acclimate well and often times our students place into honors level programs upon leaving Grace.
 (Several of our students have gone on to be in the top 10 of their senior class in high school.)

 Grace Lutheran School admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs and activities generally accorded to or made available to pupils at the school.
 Grace Lutheran School does not discriminate on the basis of race, color, national, ethnic origin, or sexual orientation in administration of their educational policies, athletics, and other school administered programs.